PTA Program Admissions Information

 • GPA of 2.5 or better overall

-GPA of 2.75 or better in pre-requisite courses
+• GPA of 2.75 or better in pre-requisite courses

-PRE 100 (Preparation for College Achievement) or exempt (15transfer credits)
+• PRE 100 (Preparation for College Achievement) or exempt (15transfer credits)

-or BIO 111 & 112 (Anatomy and Physiology I & II)
+• BIO 107 (Anatomy and Physiology) or BIO 111 & 112 (Anatomy and Physiology I & II)

-ENG 101 (English Writing)
+• ENG 101 (English Writing)

-PSY 101 (Introduction to Psychology)
+• PSY 101 (Introduction to Psychology)

-MAT 107 (Statistics) or MAT 128 (Precalculus I: College Algebra)
+• MAT 107 (Statistics) or MAT 128 (Precalculus I: College Algebra)

-The number of qualified students accepted for admission is based on the number of PTA faculty available to teach PTT 120 and 120L for each fall semester.
-For the Fall 2012 semester, the program will accept 30 new students.
+The application deadline is due by the last Friday in March prior to the upcoming Fall Semester.
+The number of qualified students accepted for admission is based on the number of PTA faculty available to teach PTT 112 and PTT 120 for each fall semester.
+Each Fall semester, the program will accept 24 new students.
 Priority is given to qualified students who have the highest GPA and who have completed all other General Education courses (HLF, SOC 101, SP 101, PSY 104).